-The event tree shown in Figure 5B is generated from the FSM models of Figure 5A.
-This tree shows all possible trajectories through the state space that could lead to the critical error state from the default system state.
-Both safety and reliability fault trees can be generated, depending on whether the critical error state corresponds to a safety violation or a reliability concern.
-This tree represents the Boolean expression relating events (and event combinations) to the selected failure state.
-Symbolic techniques are used to derive this expression automatically from the OBDD representation of the system models.
-This tree structure is not normally realized due to its size.
-All of this information is also contained in the OBDD representing the trajectories.
+The event tree shown in Figure 4B is generated from the FSM models of Figure 4A.
+This tree shows all possible trajectories through the state space that could lead to the TError state from the default system state of {POff, VClosed, TOK}.
+The nodes in this tree correspond to Boolean AND (oval nodes), Boolean OR (diamond nodes), and the Boolean encodings for the system events (rectangular nodes).
+This tree represents the Boolean expression relating events to the selected failure state.
+Symbolic techniques are used to derive this expression automatically from the OBDD representation of the system models. structure is not normally realized, due to its size and the fact that all information contained in the tree is also contained in the OBDD representing the trajectories.
 Realizing the tree requires enumerating the trajectories represented by the corresponding OBDD.

-Figure 5C shows the simplified fault tree.
+Figure 4C shows the simplified fault tree.
 This tree only contains Boolean AND, Boolean OR, and the Boolean encodings for the failure events.
 This tree is generated automatically through simplification of the event tree.
 Again, an OBDD is used to capture this failure expression.
-The fault tree is then translated to WinR's fault tree format.
+The fault tree is translated in a format analyzable by WinR.

 For our example, the number of failure trajectories is quite large compared to the size of the system's Behavioral models.
-However, the Behavioral models actually represent a state space of 32 discrete states.
+However, the Behavioral models actually represent a state space of 32 discrete states if parallelism is not used in modeling.
 Even for this limited example, the number of failure trajectories would be difficult to discover manually.
+When automatically simplified, the fault tree becomes manageable.
+By inspection, one can determine the only possible event sequences which can lead to the failure state are PStuckOn and StuckClosed or PStuckOff and StuckOpen.
+This is the expression captured by the fault tree.